 A call option gives the buyer the right but not the obligation to buy a specified quantity of an Underlying Asset, such as 100 Apple shares, at a pre-agreed price (Strike Price) before or on a specific date (Expiration Date)

-Calls are commonly used by investors as a way to profit if the Underlying Asset value increases, without owning the asset
+Calls are commonly used by investors seeking to potentially profit if the Underlying Asset value increases, without owning the asset

 Example: